techidaily/site-win11-tips/source/_posts/streamline-your-gaming-e84-fix-for-steam-windows.md

 4. Click**Apply** and then hit**OK** .
 ![Click on OK Button After Adding a Launch Parameter in Steam Properties Window](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/7-click-on-ok-button-after-adding-a-launch-parameter-in-steam-properties-window.jpg)

  If you see that some launch parameters are already added to the Target field, consider removing them.
-According to some users on[GitHub](https://github.com/ValveSoftware/steam-for-linux/issues/9031) , Steam no longer supports the**"noreactlogin"** flag and suggests removing it.
+According to some users on [GitHub](https://github.com/ValveSoftware/steam-for-linux/issues/9031) , Steam no longer supports the**"noreactlogin"** flag and suggests removing it.
 Remove this flag if it is already there.
 Taking this step will ensure that this extra parameter is not contributing to the problem.

 ## 5\.
 When Nothing Else Works…